 The primary measure for awarding these scholarships is how well applicants demonstrate their passion to pursue a career in the industry through their work to date and aspirations for the future.

-To be eligible for a scholarship, applicants must be either in the final two years of undergraduate studies or engaged in post-graduate study and must be studying full time in Semester 1 2023 at an Australian tertiary institution.
+To be eligible for a scholarship, applicants must be studying full time and either in the final two years of undergraduate studies or engaged in post-graduate study in Semester 1 2024 at an Australian tertiary institution.

 Up to three scholarships are on offer for 2023, with the criteria outlined below.
 You should apply!

-Wednesday 17th August 2022 – SUT Scholarship Applications close- all supporting documentation needs to be supplied by this date
+- Tuesday, 15 August 2023: SUT Scholarship Applications close – all supporting documentation including your latest Academic Results MUST be supplied by this date

 Postgraduate candidates should have a first degree in a relevant engineering or science subject, and have enrolled in a postgraduate course of study related to offshore engineering, marine science or underwater technology.